-Are you a young person who wants to become engaged?
+Are you a young person who wants to change the world?
 Because of your age, you have special abilities to make things happen, and the world needs you to make positive, powerful changes.

-Every youth can experience youth engagement.
+Every youth can lead youth + social change.
 Here are some examples; if you’re not listed here you can still make a difference.
 Your race, social class, sexual orientation, economic level, educational level, attitude, religion, family, and many other identities can help you.

-Following are some youth who can experience youth engagement.
+Following are some youth who can lead social change.

 - Disengaged Youth—Youth who appear disengaged from youth programs or classes often want very much for their voices to be heard.
-Disengaged youth can become engaged by focusing on the direct experiences in their lives and those of their communities’, including improving community development or developing conflict meditation skills.
+Disengaged youth can change the world by focusing on the direct experiences in their lives and those of their communities’, including improving community development or developing conflict meditation skills.
 Learn about disengaged youth.

 - Highly Motivated Youth—Creating engaging and sustainable activities for youth who are academically and socially successful can be challenging for the most experienced youth worker.
 Providing highly motivated youth opportunities for mutual mentoring experiences can be a particularly successful strategy for these young people.
 Learn about motivated youth.

 - Young Women—There are few opportunities for young women to make their unique experiences, voices, and actions heard throughout our society.
-Deliberately engaging young women can engage their communities in powerful change.
+Deliberately engaging young women can the world in powerful ways.

 - Migrant Youth—Youth who move to different areas of the country or continent throughout the school year face particular challenges.
 Their constant movement, which may follow the farm season or other economic cycles, may conflict with the intentions of adults who work with them.
 Youth workers may feel pressure to “catch up” other migrants, and youth program workers might feel discouraged at what they perceive as their inability to support these youthsd.

-- Children—Youth engagement is often seen as the domain of teenagers, thus the name “youth engagement.”
+- Children—Youth changing the world is often seen as the domain of teenagers, thus the name “youth + social change.”
 Young children are sometimes seen as incapable of informing, making, challenging, or reflecting on what is routinely done to them, without their input.
-However, the phrase “Youth engagement” applies to the energy of children by encapsulating the potential of their roles as active, meaningful, and significant contributors in their lives.
-Everyday elementary-age students become engaged in service learning activities.
+However, the phrase “Youth + social change” applies to the energy of children by encapsulating the potential of their roles as active, meaningful, and significant contributors in their lives.
+Everyday elementary-age students become engaged in changing the world.
 Elementary students begin to associate their families within their larger communities, and can strengthen their own engagement by mapping their influence and authority in their community.

 - Young Teens—When working with young students, Youth Voice seems like a great idea that inherently feels good.
 However, perhaps more than any other age group, positive experiences with Youth Voice are essential to middle school students.
 Youth development relies on identity and belonging during these years, and Youth Voice is central to strengthening those traits.
 Positive experiences with Youth Voice can help young people feel empowered and purposeful, and create a pathway for action throughout their teens.
 For others, Youth Voice can make difficult experiences less challenging, and make difficult adults less alienating.
 In middle school young people can strengthen their sense of community-belonging through youth councils and advisory committees that guide decision-making and improve services.